-1. Rati ionale for a Fish Stocking Plan 1
+1. Rationale for a Fish Stocking Plan

-islative Framework for Planning and Management of Water Resources
+2. Legi Legislative Framework for Planning and Management of Water Resources

-Planning and Management of Water Resources
+2.1 Planning and Management of Water Resources

-2.2 Threatened Species 4
+2.2 Threatened Species

-2.3 Water Use and the Territory Plan 4
+2.3 Water Use and the Territory Plan

-3. Wha nat are the Angling Fish Species?
+3. Wha at are the Angling Fish Species?

-4. Who /ho Manages Fish Resources?
+4. Who Who Manages Fish Resources?

-5. Current Fisheries Management
+5. Curr rent Fisheries Management

-5.1 The Urban Lakes 6
+5.1 The Urban Lakes

-5.2 The Natural Streams 8
+5.2 The Natural Streams

 5.3 Water Supply Reservoirs.
 9

-5.4 Other Introduced Species 9
+5.4 Other Introduced Species

-5.5 Fish Stocking in Private Waters.
-9
+5.5 Fish Stocking in Private Waters

-5.6 Stocking for Conservation Purposes 9
+5.6 Stocking for Conservation Purposes

-5.7 Stocking for Research Purposes.
-10
+5.7 Stocking for Research Purposes

-5.8 Cultural Releases 10
+5.8 Cultural Releases

-5.9 Non-government and Illegal Stocking 10
+5.9 Non-government and Illegal Stocking10

-5.10 Funding for Fish Stocking 11
+5.10 Funding for Fish Stocking

-6. Guid ding Principles for Fish Stocking 11
+6. Guio ding Principles for Fish Stocking

-A. L Jrban lakes 11
+6.1 Urban lakes

-В. С Googong Reservoir 11
+6.2 Googong Reservoir

-C. N Natural streamS and water supply reservoirs 11
+6.3 Natural streams and water supply reservoirs

-D. F Fish stocked for conservation purposes 12
+6.4 Fish stocked for conservation purposes

-E. F Fish stocked for recreational purposes 12
+6.5 Fish stocked for recreational purposes 12

-F. F Fish stocked for research purposes 12
+6.6 Fish stocked for research purposes

-G. F G. Fish Stocked For Cultural Or Karma Releases
+6.7 Fish stocked for cultural purposes

-7. The Proposed Fish Stocking Program For Urban Lakes 13
+7. The The Proposed Fish Stocking Program For Urban Lakes

-7.1 Species and Numbers to be Stocked 13
+7.1 Species and Numbers to be Stocked

-7.2 Source of Fish to be Stocked 13
+7.2 Source of Fish to be Stocked

-7.3 Size of Fish Stocked 14
+7.3 Size of Fish Stocked

-7.4 Timing of Stockings 14
+7.4 Timing of Stockings

-8. Refe erences 15
+8. Refe erences

-Rationale for a Fish Stocking Plan
+1. Rationale for a Fish Stocking Plan